 - Talk to a CA Coordinator in-person PRIOR to the meeting/training.
-The Coordinator will assist you in trying to set your schedule so you participate in these CA commitments or work with you to minimize the disruption. - Schedule an appointment with one of the Coordinators to discuss the information you will miss during the meeting/training and follow up with the Coordinator after the meeting/training to see if additional information was presented.
+Only true emergencies will be considered for an absence. - Schedule an appointment with one of the Coordinators to discuss the information you will miss during the meeting/training and follow up with the Coordinator after the meeting/training to see if additional information was presented.